- This post contains affiliate links. Read more here.

 Best for Exercise: PetSafe SlimCat Meal-Dispensing Cat Ball

 Need to get your cat moving?
-This puzzle ball is a smart way to add exercise to mealtime or provide an added outlet for cats who love to chase.
-Adjustable openings allow for a slower or faster feed, depending on your cat’s ability and energy levels.
+Puzzle balls are a popular choice, since they add exercise to mealtime or provide an extra energy outlet for cats who love to chase.
+Adjustable openings allow for a slower or faster feed, depending on your cat’s ability and energy level.
+We especially appreciate that this puzzle ball is dishwasher safe for easy cleaning.

 - Top-rack dishwasher safe